great-expectations/great_expectations/docs/contributing/contribution_checklist.rst

     * Push to the remote fork of your repo.
     * Follow `these instructions <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork>`__ to create a PR from your commit.
-    * Provide background for PR reviewers:
+    * Provide background for reviewers so they can understand and approve your PR more quickly:

         * Choose a short title which sums up the changes that you have made.
+        * Add a tag to help categorize the PR:

-Add the tag [BUGFIX] for PRs that address minor bugs without changing behavior, [ENHANCEMENT] for PRs that enhance an existing feature, [FEATURE] for significant PRs that add a new feature likely to require being added to our feature maturity matrix, [DOCS] for PRs that focus on improving documentation, or [MAINTENANCE] for PRs that focus on updating repository settings or related chores.
+            * [BUGFIX] for PRs that address minor bugs without changing behavior,
+            * [ENHANCEMENT] for PRs that enhance an existing feature,
+            * [FEATURE] for significant PRs that add a new feature likely to require being added to our feature maturity matrix,
+            * [DOCS] for PRs that focus on improving documentation, or
+            * [MAINTENANCE] for PRs that focus on updating repository settings or related chores.

         * Summarize your changes using a few clear sentences (sometimes screenshots are nice too!).
 A good guide is to aim for a collection of commit message summaries that provide more details about what your changes do, like "Fixed handling of malformed datasource configuration" or "Improved docstrings for store module"
         * Finally, in the section for design review, include a description of any prior discussion or coordination on the features in the PR, such as mentioning the number of the issue where discussion has taken place, e.g. "Closes #123", linking to a relevant discuss or slack article, citing a team meeting, or even noting that no discussion is relevant because the issue is small.